geocabral/pbsa/README.md

 @attribute commit_type numeric
 ```

-From these attributes, the two last ones are intended to control the method operation.

-The author_date_unix_timestamp is important because we have to reproduce the verification latency phenomenon.
+From these attributes, the two last ones are intended to control the method's operation.
+The author_date_unix_timestamp is particularly important to reproduce the verification latency phenomenon.

 The commit_type attribute receives one of the four values (0 - CLEAN), (1 - BUG_NOT_DISCOVERED_W_DAYS), (2 - BUG_DISCOVERED_W_DAYS) and (3 - BUG_FOUND).
-In order to compute these values for each commit, one has to know, in the original dataset, how many days a defect-inducing commit took to be fixed.
-Based on that, the processed dataset will be formatted as follows:
+One can determine these values by checking, in the original dataset, how many days a defect-inducing commit took to be fixed.
+Based on that, the processed dataset should be formatted as follows:

-1. If a commit is clean, it receives commit_type = 0
+* If a commit is clean, it should be listed in the file with commit_type = 0.
+The PBSA approach will then use this commit for training as a clean example w days after the author unix timestamp.
-2. If a commit is defect-inducing and took t days s.t. t > w it will have the commit_type = 1.
-This commit will generate a clean labeled example to train the classifier w days in the future and a defect-inducing labeled example to train the classifier t days in the future.
-This defect-inducing example will have commit_type = 3.
-The former clean labeled one will be processed by a pool by the method and does not need to have this attribute assigned.
+* If a commit is defect-inducing and its label took t > w days to arrive, it should be listed twice in the file as follows:
+1. It should be listed once with commit_type = 1.
+PBSA will then use this commit for training as a clean labeled example w days after the author unix timestamp.
+2. It should be listed once again with commit_type = 3.
+PBSA will then use this commit for training as a defect-inducing labeled example t days after the author unix timestamp.
-3. If a commit is defect-inducing and took t days s.t. t <= w it will have the commit_type = 2.
-This commit will generate a defect-inducing commit to train the classifier t days in the future.
-This replicated defect-inducing commit will have commit_type = 3.
+* If a commit is defect-inducing and its label took t <= w days to arrive, it should be listed twice in the file as follows:

-Notice that all these commits (examples) will imediately used for testing (except when commit_type = 3).

-IMPORTANT: the assignement of the commit type is performed as dataset pre-processing and the resulting dataset is then given as input to the method.
+1. It should be listed once with commit_type = 2.
+This will alert PBSA of the fact that this commit will generate a training example before the end of the waiting time.
+2. It should be listed once again with commit_type = 3.
+PBSA will then use this commit for training as a defect-inducing labeled example t days after the author unix timestamp.

+IMPORTANT: the commits need to be listed in the dataset in ascending order of author unix timestamp.